ifte1/Bank-Management/README.md

 - Exception Handling: I tried to handle any exception that can occur in my project.

 #### 6. **Build Management** with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. ####
-I used pybuilder as a build management tool.
+- I used pybuilder as a build management tool.
 You can check my successfull build [here](Build/build.png).

 #### 7. Integrate some nice **Unit-Tests** in your Code to be integrated into the Build ####

 #### 8. **Continuous Delivery:** show me your pipeline in e.g. Jenkins, Travis-CI, Circle-CI, GitHub Action, GitLab CI, etc. ####

+- Continuous Delivery: I used circleci as the countinous integration platform.
+I make a branch for circleci in git and connect that branch with circleci.
+You can Check [here](Pipeline/pipeline.png).

 #### 9. Use a good **IDE** and get fluent with it as e.g. IntelliJ.
 What are your favorite **Key-Shortcuts**?! ####

+I used the pycharm as IDE for this project.
+My favorite shortcuts are the following:

+ - Run (F10)
+ - Add/remove line or block comment (cmd + /)
+ - Find Action (shift + cmd + A)
+ - Jump from a function to another (Alt + up/down)
+ - Import the missing packages (Alt + Enter)